williamsne2/life-counter/README.md

-# MTG Counter
+# Life Counter

-MTG Counter is an open source react-native app that is a helpful tool for keeping track of life totals in card games like Magic: The Gathering.
+Life Counter is an open source react-native app that is a helpful tool for keeping track of life totals in card games like Magic: The Gathering.
 This design of the app is based on Talisman Games LifeTotal app, and is meant as a learning tool that can be extended quite easily.

 ## LifeTotal Tracking